iota-community/iota-meetup-packages/Projects Slides/README.md

 # Projects slides

-We invite our Ecosystem to add the slides of their own projects to share them with the whole IOTA Community.
+We invite the IOTA Ecosystem to add the slides of their own projects to share them with the whole IOTA Community.
 Please try to keep it between one, maximum three slides.

 Add your presentation through a PR in github.